 How a Tangible Gift Can Make a Special Experience

-I've written about this myself in posts that talked about making holidays more about experiences and less about gifts and expressing love in more ways than simply buying a gift.
+"Experiences over things" isn't news.
+I've written about it myself in posts that talked about making holidays more about experiences and less about gifts and expressing love in more ways than simply buying a gift.

 Experiences have the added bonus of keeping clutter out of your home.
 Nothing additional to store, nothing to dust, nothing to fix or care for.
 Perfect for a minimalist.